As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 defining operatin cadence

 He says the operating cadence is first and foremost, the rhythm and the pace at which work is done and organized usually on your teams.
-It's a big part of company culture and can either exude your company culture, so express your company culture or become a detriment to your company culture.

 But it isn't usually an explicit focus unless it is broken.
-What he's saying there is people don't necessarily talk about the operating cadence until they realize the operating cadence is not being done well.
+What Dave is saying there is people don't necessarily talk about the operating cadence until they realize it's not being done well.

 • How often are we meeting?

 • What's the rhythm?
-And

 • Are we at the right pace?

 • Is this how frequently we should be meeting?
-Or

 • Does this topic of conversation require more frequent sessions?
 Less frequent sessions?